agluzhin/blog-layout/README.md

 # BLOG
 It is an adaptive layout which was made with technologies such as HTML, SCSS and JS.

+You can check up this project on my github pages: https://agluzhin.github.io/blog-layout/

 This project devided to some special sections:

 ## Home page